Illinois Disability Planning Attorneys

 Estate planning involves more than just distributing your assets to the right beneficiaries upon death, it also involves making arrangements for a future disability and, if you have children with special needs, ensuring that they will be taken care of after you pass away.
 There are many disability planning tools available and most are quite complicated.
 Deciding on the right tools for you and your family should not be done without careful consideration and the guidance of a skilled estate planning attorney.

-At Momkus McCluskey Roberts LLC, our lawyers have vast experience assisting clients with all aspects of disability planning.
+At Momkus McCluskey LLC, our lawyers have vast experience assisting clients with all aspects of disability planning.
 Starting with a thorough analysis of your individual circumstances and unique family dynamics, we help clients plan for eventualities, such as a future incapacitation, as well as ensuring that a loved one with disabilities will be well cared for.
 We work closely with each client to determine which strategies will be most beneficial in protecting their interests.
-Taking into account personal and financial issues, our legal team crafts a customized solution that most effectively meets your needs and accomplishes your goals.
+Considering personal and financial issues, our legal team crafts a customized solution that most effectively meets your needs and accomplishes your goals.

 Disability Planning Tools in Illinois